sharpleynate/sharpleynate/README.md

 **`Cloud Sentry (Cloud Security Engineer/Cloud Computing & Cybersecurity Major)`**

 I'm a future Cloud Security Engineer and a tech-savvy YouTuber.
 As I work towards becoming a Cloud Security Engineer, I also run a YouTube channel where I share tech tutorials and fitness shorts.
 On TikTok, I keep you updated on cybersecurity news and AI technology trends.
-Join me as I shape the digital world, one step at a time. "[ai.mentality][tiktok]" "[sharpleynate][youtube]"
+Join me as I shape the digital world, one step at a time. "[ai.mentality][tiktok]"

    <p align="left">
       <a href="https://github.com/sharpleynate?tab=followers">